 - c.
-Meeting structures such as the "Executive Committee", as well as other committees and meeting bodies are established and are administered at our company to enable efficient decision-making and performance of duties for the Group by directors of our company.
-Among such organizations, the Executive Committee primarily consists of full-time directors, deliberates about and resolves major issues regarding management, general internal controls, and guidelines about general operations of the company's business, in accordance with the basic direction of management as determined by the Board of Directors.
+Meeting structures such as the Executive Committee, as well as other committees and meeting bodies are established and are administered at our company to enable efficient decision-making and performance of duties for the Group by directors of our company.
+Among such organizations, the Executive Committee primarily consists of executive directors, deliberates about and resolves major issues regarding management, general internal controls, and guidelines about general operations of the company's business, in accordance with the basic direction of management as determined by the Board of Directors.
 Major issues are reported to the Executive Committee by each department. - d.
 In accordance with our corporate philosophy of "Trustworthiness & Creativity", management targets of the Group are defined within annual plans as well as within the Medium Term Management Plans, and implemented as specific measures.
 In order to achieve annual targets, management of operations is carried out through divisional organization.
 A meeting is regularly held to examine business issues and responses to them.
-The achievement level of annual targets is evaluated and validated based on the "Achievement Evaluation System". - (iii) A framework aimed at preservation and control of information relating to the performance of duties by directors of our company - a.
-Information regarding resolutions, decisions, and reports pertaining to performance duties by directors of our company are preserved in documentary format and until such time as provided in the "Regulations of the Board of Directors", the "Regulations of the Executive Committee", and the "Nikon Group Information Management Rules".
+The achievement level of annual targets is evaluated and validated based on the Achievement Evaluation System. - (iii) A framework aimed at preservation and control of information relating to the performance of duties by directors of our company - a.
+Information regarding resolutions, decisions, and reports pertaining to performance duties by directors of our company are preserved in documentary format and until such time as provided in the Regulations of the Board of Directors, the Regulations of the Executive Committee, and the Nikon Group Information Management Rules.
 The information control system is designed to allow access, when needed, from directors, as well as accounting auditors. - b.
 As for security of information, Information Security Department controls centralized management for information management within the Group and manages coordination and reinforcement of an information management framework within the Group.
 Further, the common rules in the Group are being established and these rules intend to make definitions of the access level per category and relevance, password control, measures for preventing leaks, manipulations and destructions of proprietary information and other matters generally and thoroughly known by directors, officers and employees within the Group. - (iv) A framework including rules concerning risk of the Group loss management - a.
-In accordance with our recognition of identification, assessment, and control of risk factors potentially affecting operations and business continuity as critical issues, we have established the "Risk Management Committee" and are developing a framework to appropriately control risks surrounding the Group by ascertaining risks based on expert knowledge in committees, including the "CSR Committee," the "Business Conduct Committee," the "Environmental Committee," the "Export Control Committee," and the "Quality Committee," and establishing rules to address each risk and ensuring compliance with these rules. - b.
-A framework is in place whereby Internal Audit Department audits the status of risk control by the above committees, evaluates its effectiveness, and reports to the Board of Directors through the representative director when necessary, so that the Board of Directors can implement corrective measures.
+In accordance with our recognition of identification, assessment, and control of risk factors potentially affecting operations and business continuity as critical issues, the Risk Management Committee ascertains risks from a group-wide perspective and determines a policy for responding to such risks.
+Furthermore, we strive to develop a framework to appropriately control risks surrounding the Group by ascertaining risks based on expert knowledge in the Quality Committee, the Export Control Committee, and the Compliance Committee under the Risk Management Committee thereunder; as well as the Sustainability Committee and the Environmental Subcommittee thereunder; and by establishing rules to address each risk and ensuring compliance with these rules. - Internal Audit Department audits the status of risk control by the above committees and others and evaluates its effectiveness on a regular basis, and reports to the Audit and Supervisory Committee and the Board of Directors.
+The Board of Directors develops a framework whereby it can implement corrective measures when necessary.